LibaanEsse/Terraform-WordPress-/README.md

 ```bash
 terraform init
 ```
-Make sure you you run this command after creating your providers.tf
+Make sure you you run this command after creating your providers.tf file.

 ### 3. Review & Apply Infrastructure